FREQUENTLY ASKED LEGAL AND TECHNICAL QUESTIONS|

 This largely depends on the planning regulations for that particular area.
 We can give very general advice on and what you are hoping to achieve, but it is essential you have a competent geometra to guide you through what is possible.

 I have done building work in the UK.
 Can I carry out the works myself?

 Plumbing, electrical installations and wiring in all types of property, need to be certified so it is advisable to leave such works to registered professionals.
 Some building work can be done by the owner of the property but there are issues such as anti-seismic reports, site security plans and local Comune permissions that can create difficulties.
 You will need to get advice from your geometra as to exactly what works you are able to carry out yourself.

 If there’s no water and electricity, what do I do?

 Electricity – invariably you will be able to connect to mains electricity but the cost can be considerable, depending on distance.
-If you restore the house first (using a generator for electricity), the electricity board has a duty to connect you and it may cost less.

 Water – mains supplies are less certain to be available and may involve considerable cost, again depending on distance.
 In hilly areas natural springs are often good alternatives while geological surveys may reveal the feasibility of digging a well.
 If all else fails the final solution might be to bury a large tank holding perhaps 30,000 litres, partly fed by rainwater collection but mainly supplied by deliveries.